emelinely/weather/README.md

 Use sudo nano /etc/rc.local to edit the file, then add sudo python3 /home/pi/weather/main.py just before the exit 0.

 This allows the program to run at boot.
-However, the program does not run forever when using this method.
+However, the program might not run forever when using this method.

+Laatest version seems to run forever, but more testing is needed.
+##### To stop running process in rc.local at boot
+press Alt + PrintScn + k